wivoliveira/CAP-394/2_Basic_processing.md

 **Landsat** uses the Worldwide Reference System (**WRS**), which is a global system that catalogs Landsat data by Path and Row numbers.

 On the other hand, **Sentinel** adopts the UTM system, which divides the Earth's surface into granules.
-The granules, also called **tiles**, are 100x100 km2 ortho-images in UTM/WGS84.
+The granules, also called **tiles**, are 100x100 km² orthoimages in UTM/WGS84.

 Here, I created a column named "Catalog system" to describe the system related to each observation.
 This column tells me if I should analyse the columns "WRS Path" and "WRS Row" or just the column "Tile Number".